workingbetter/workingbetter.github.io/README.md

 ### Employment
 - **Amazon Logistics,** Sortation Center, Edinburgh, UK
 - **September 2022 - Present**
   - As part of my academic journey pursuing an MSc in Artificial Intelligence, I have concurrently gained valuable real-world experience by working part time at Amazon Logistics' Sortation Center in Edinburgh.
 This role has provided me with exposure to operational dynamics within a large-scale logistics environment.
-  - I have honed my ability to thrive in fast-paced settings, manage time effectively, and collaborate with diverse teams this demonstrates my commitment to achieve excellence in my dreams and ability to thrive in challenging environments.
-This experience has not only enriched my practical understanding of logistics operations but has also enhanced my communication skills through regular interaction with colleagues and managers.
+I have honed my ability to thrive in fast-paced settings, manage time effectively, and collaborate with diverse teams.

 ### [CV(Resume)](/Images/CV.pdf)